Utilising the CLT Structure in Stochastic Gradient based Sampling : Improved Analysis and Faster Algorithms: Results for SGLD and RBM

 \paragraph{Stability and Tightness of the Analysis} For any $\eta \leq \nicefrac{\CLSI}{6L^2}$, and any batch size $B \geq 1$ the rate obtained in Theorem \ref{thm:sgld-lsi-stable} is stable, i.e., does not diverge as $K \to \infty$.
 Moreover, Theorem \ref{thm:sgld-lsi-stable} doesn't require any uniform warm start assumption.
-We also note that setting $M = G = 0$ (i.e, no noise) recovers the result of \cite[Theorem 1]{vempalawibisono19} for LMC upto constant factors.
+In the noise-free setting (i.e., $M, G=0$) Theorem \ref{thm:sgld-lsi-stable} recovers the result of \cite{vempalawibisono19} for LMC upto constant factors. \\

 When $F$ admits a finite-sum structure, i.e., $F(\vx) = \nicefrac{1}{n} \sum_{i=1}^{n} f_i(\vx)$, we propose an adaptive batch-size schedule for SGLD, for which we establish results similar to Theorem~\ref{thm:sgld-lsi-stable} without the \ref{eqn:defn-moment-growth} assumption.
 The algorithm, called AB-SGLD, is as follows: \begin{enumerate} \item $B_k := \min \{ n, 1 + \left \lceil{M \norm{\hvx_k} + G}\right \rceil \}$ ; Sample indices $i_1, \dots, i_{B_k} \ \iidsim \ \mathsf{Uniform}([n])$ \item $\hvx_{k+1} \leftarrow \hvx_k - \nicefrac{\eta}{B_k} \sum_{j=1}^{B_k} \nabla f_{i_j}(\hvx_k) + \sqrt{2 \eta} \epsilon_k$ where $\epsilon_k \sim \cN(0, \vI)$ \end{enumerate} We refer to Appendix \ref{app-sec:absgld-smooth-stable-convergence} for the proof of Theorem~\ref{thm:absgld-lsi-stable}.
 For simplicity, we assume $\eta \leq \nicefrac{1}{8}$ and $M \geq L \geq 1$. \begin{theorem}[Stable Convergence of AB-SGLD] Let the \ref{eqn:defn-smoothness} and \ref{eqn:defn-grad-growth-subg} conditions be satisfied, and let $\pistar$ satisfy \ref{eqn:defn-log-sobolev}.
 Then, for $\eta \leq \frac{\CLSI^2}{8L(LM + 128M^2)}$ and any $K \in \mathbb{N}$: